ShinATK/ComputerGraphics/Games101/03-Light Transport/03-Ray Tracing.md

 ### Ray Casting

-The basic thing for geometric ray tracing algorithm is [[Ray Casting]].
+The basic thing for geometric ray tracing algorithm is [Ray Casting](Ray%20Casting.md).
 Follow the light path, we will find the light source.

 But in Ray Casting, it just about the direct illumination of the light source.
 What about reflection from other objects and so on?

 ### Recursive Ray Tracing

-We know the [[Ray Casting]] algorithm determined the ray color without recursively tracing more rays.
-And [[Recursive Ray Tracing]] or Whitted-Style Ray Tracing continues the process.
+We know the [Ray Casting](Ray%20Casting.md) algorithm determined the ray color without recursively tracing more rays.
+And [Recursive Ray Tracing](Recursive%20Ray%20Tracing.md) or Whitted-Style Ray Tracing continues the process.

 And this algorithm seems not bad.
 So it is time to think about how to describe a ray hits an object.

 ### Ray-Surface Intersection

-We have the ray tracing algorithm, then think about *how to determine a ray has an intersection with a surface*, in short [[Ray-Surface Intersection]]
+We have the ray tracing algorithm, then think about *how to determine a ray has an intersection with a surface*, in short [Ray-Surface Intersection](Ray-Surface%20Intersection.md)

 Let's recall our ray-surface intersection,
 - exhaustively check intersection with every triangle